TimTeaFan/dplyover/README.md

 license and copyrights apply\!).
 So if this package is working correctly, all the credit should go to the dplyr team.

-My own contribution merely consists of:
+My own “contribution” (if you want to call it like that) merely consists
+of:

-1.  removing the underlying dependencies on {dplyr}’s internal functions, and
+1.  removing the dependencies on {dplyr}’s internal functions, and
 2.  slightly changing `across`’ logic to make it work for vectors and a combination of two vectors and/or sets of columns.